ContinualAI/avalanche/README.md

 - *Increase code efficiency, scalability & portability*
 - *Augment impact and usability of your research products*

-The library is organized in four main modules:
+The library is organized into four main modules:

 - [Benchmarks](avalanche/benchmarks): This module maintains a uniform API for data handling: mostly generating a stream of data from one or more datasets.
 It contains all the major CL benchmarks (similar to what has been done for torchvision).
 - [Training](avalanche/training): This module provides all the necessary utilities concerning model training.
 This includes simple and efficient ways of implement new continual learning strategies as well as a set of pre-implemented CL baselines and state-of-the-art algorithms you will be able to use for comparison!